bilo1967/rebooth/README.md

 ### config.js

 Here you've basically to configure just the javascript access to your PeerJS, STUN and TURN servers.
-At the moment you can skip any other setting.
 ```js
 const PeerJSConfig = {
     host:   'your.peerjs.server', // your peerjs server address